-5.3.7 Inactivation and reactivation note.

-5.3.7.1 "Inactive for new design" note.
-When documents are made inactive for new design concurrent with a revision action, the following note shall appear below the title and above the preamble on the self-cover and be boxed for emphasis.
+- 5.3.7 Inactivation, reactivation, and reinstatement note. - 5.3.7.1 Inactive for new design note.
+When documents are made inactive for new design concurrent with a revision action, the following note shall appear directly below the DoD seal on the self-cover and be boxed for emphasis.
 Superseding documents for new design shall be noted in the box, when applicable.